unionai/unionai-docs/source/user-guide/development-cycle/union-remote.md

 remote = UnionRemote()
 ```

-By default, when created with a no-argument constructor, `UnionRemote` will use the prevailing configuration in the local environment to connect to Union, that is, the same configuration as would be used by the `union` CLI in that environment (see [Union CLI > `union` CLI configuration search path](../../api/union-cli.md#union-cli-configuration-search-path)).
+By default, when created with a no-argument constructor, `UnionRemote` will use the prevailing configuration in the local environment to connect to Union, that is, the same configuration as would be used by the `union` CLI in that environment (see [Union CLI > `union` CLI configuration search path](../../api-reference/union-cli.md#union-cli-configuration-search-path)).

 In the default case, as with the `union` CLI, all operations will be applied to the default project, `flytesnacks` and default domain, `development`.

 {@@ if byoc @@}

 Alternatively, you can initialize `UnionRemote` by explicitly specifying a `flytekit.configuration.Config` object with connection information to a Union instance, a project, and a domain.
-Additionally the constructor supports specifying a file upload location (equivalent to a default raw data prefix (see XX)):
+Additionally the constructor supports specifying a file upload location (equivalent to a default raw data prefix (see [TODO](TODO)):

 ```{code-block} python
 from union.remote import UnionRemote